Legislature(2021 - 2022)GRUENBERG 120

 MR. BREUNIG expanded on Mr. Nelson's comments by noting that the

-National Guard is building cyber capability through their own
+National Guard is building cyber capability through its own

 mandate.
 He explained that identifying this as a leverage point